Justin Peck: 2020–present: Career expansion

 Peck made his first foray into film choreographing dance sequences in Steven Spielberg's musical drama West Side Story (2021).
 Of the experience he said that "they approached this with a sense of reverence and admiration for the original...But for this updated version, he makes the dances more menacing."
 Peck stated of collaborating with Spielberg, "There was a process of working toward understanding it that Steven went through, and that we were in constant dialogue about.
 It was helping him understand the full range of what dance could express in a moment — that it was its own tool of language that could run throughout this film in the same way that words could or visuals could".

 A few years later Peck worked on Bradley Cooper's biographical drama Maestro (2023) about the complicated marriage between the composer Leonard Bernstein and his wife Felicia Montealegre.
 Peck choreographed the imaginary dance sequence involving Bernstein and Montealegre played by Cooper and Carey Mulligan.
 Peck oversaw the Fancy Free section of the scene and then devise original choreography for the On the Town music.
 Together, Cooper explains, they worked on “the best choreography to tell the story of, they are going to be pulled apart in this life, everybody’s going to be around them, there are going to be hands and eyes on them, and then they are going to try to find each other."

 In 2023 Peck adapted a musical production of Sufjan Stevens' 2005 concept album Illinois titled Illinoise, alongside playwright Jackie Sibblies Drury.
 The production had its debut at the Fisher Center at Bard before playing at the Chicago Shakespeare Theatre.
 The production then ran at the Park Avenue Armory in New York City.
 The production "weave[s] together delicate folk narratives about blossoming queerness, orchestral anthems destined for cinematic montages, and jazz tunes about the state’s ghost towns".
 Peck said he drew inspiration from the 1975 musical A Chorus Line saying, "It’s about this group of humans, and one by one we’re getting their stories...Some of them are short, single songs.
 Some of them are a little more extensive.
 Some of them build and build and build, and relationships form...I think there’s a parallel to that structure with the show we’re doing here".
 For Illinoise, Peck won his second Tony Award for Best Choreography.

-Peck teamed with his wife Patricia Delgado to choreograph the musical Buena Vista Social Club, for which they won the Lucille Lortel Award for Best Choreography and were nominated for an Outer Critics Circle Award for Best Choreography.
+Peck teamed with his wife Patricia Delgado to choreograph the musical Buena Vista Social Club, for which they won the Lucille Lortel Award for Outstanding Choreographer and were nominated for an Outer Critics Circle Award for Outstanding Choreography.

 His most recent work for New York City Ballet was Mystic Familiar, which premiered in January 2025.
 The piece was both criticized and lauded for its similarity to Peck's 2017 ballet The Times Are Racing, which also used sneakers and Dan Deacon's music as the score.